Last updated on July 6th, 2022 at 06:22 pm

-We walked over to the Illium Cafe on Monument Square in Troy, right at the heart of the downtown.
-I sat across from an old friend, with whom I had collaborated on multiple community projects in the past.
-Don is the city historian for Schenectady, New York.
+This week’s work to manifest my big dream took me on a path to meet an old friend for lunch at the Illium Cafe on Monument Square in Troy, New York.
+I sat across from someone I had collaborated on multiple community projects.
+His name is Don, and he is the city historian for Schenectady, New York.

-While I munched on roasted vegetables over greens, Don shared with me the latest of his successes, which included building an accurate replica of a Dutch ship from the 17th century.
-Don had the vision, years ago, to reconstruct New York’s first ship from 1614, using the same materials and building techniques that were used back then.
+While I munched on roasted vegetables over greens, Don shared with me the latest list of his successes, which included building an accurate replica of a Dutch ship from the 17th century.
+Don had the big dream vision, years ago, to reconstruct New York’s first ship from 1614, using the same materials and building techniques used back then.

-Over the past three years, he managed to assemble a dedicated volunteer crew and donations in the millions in order to make this vision come to life.
-The ship is now on the water, and will be used as a floating museum for New York state history.
+Over three years, he’d managed to assemble a dedicated volunteer crew and donations in the millions to make his dream vision come to life.
+The ship is a floating museum for New York state history.

 Don could see it happening, held onto his beliefs, and stayed faithful to his mission.
-And, his dream came true.
+Thus, he manifested his big dream.

-I told Irwin what I do, and he said that he had worked with a career coach for years, and had in fact just taken an exciting new job.
+While still enjoying lunch we encountered Greg, a long-time friend of mine, with his friend, Irwin and his wife.
+They ended up joining us for lunch too.
+I told Irwin what I do for a living, and he said that he had worked with a career coach for years, and had just taken an exciting new job.
 He shared with me a formula for success that his coach had shared with him.

-It really struck me as an important way to frame things.
-This was the formula that his coach shared:
+It struck me as an essential way to frame things.
+Below is the formula that his coach shared.

 Thoughts + Feelings + Actions = Results